Polregio

-Polregio (formerly Przewozy Regionalne) is a train operator in Poland, responsible for local and interregional passenger transportation.
+Polregio (formerly Przewozy Regionalne, lit.
+'Regional Transport') is a train operator in Poland, responsible for local and interregional passenger transportation.
 Each day it runs approximately 3,000 regional trains.
 In 2002 it carried 215 million passengers.

-The company was founded in 2001 from the splitup of the PKP Passenger Transport Sector of the once-unitary Polskie Koleje Państwowe national rail operator into several companies to meet European Union requirements.
+The company was founded in 2001 from the splitting of the PKP Passenger Transport Sector of the once-unitary Polish State Railways national rail operator into several companies to meet European Union requirements.